 Being a full-time runaway can be exhausting to say the least.
 We’re always hopping from town to town and from country to country.
 We’re always living life in different languages, currencies, cultures, and climates.
 Constantly connecting with people and places is an amazing way to live, but I can’t help but feel that every time I leave a place, I’m leaving behind a wake of long lost friends, short-term lovers, and often family.
+Speaking of lovers, visit dating9 you might find the love you want he most now!
 It’s enough to make even the most stoic of nomads think about hanging up their backpack for good and putting down roots.

 So why do we do it?

 well, we’ve all got our reasons.
 My personal reasons for traveling probably stem from my feeling have that no matter where I am or what I’m doing, somewhere in the world, I’m missing out on an awesome party.
 Of course there is the constant, narcissistic need for acceptance, but I’ll leave that diagnosis for my shrink.

 Really, I travel because I hate missing a good party – and for now, that works for me.

 But why do you travel?
 Where does your passion for travel and cultural exchange stem from?
 How do you justify a life on the road?
 I decided to put this question to some of my nomadic compatriots and fellow travel writers.
 Here’s what they had to say.